semijacks/semijacks/README.md

 ## I'm a fullstack web and mobile developer and general tech enthusiast!!

-- 🔭 Currently building a fun Admin dashboard using ReactJS
+- 🔭 Currently working as a fullstack engineer @cogartstudio
 - 🌱 I’m currently leveling up my skills as much as possible 🤣
-- 👯 I’m looking to collaborate with other content Developers, possibly begin a startup
+- 👯 I’m looking to collaborate with other Software Engineers, possibly begin a startup
 - 🥅 Goals: Contribute more to Open Source projects and gain more working experience
 - ⚡ Fun fact: I love to watch Soccer and am a die hard [manutd] fan